decentralized-identity/sidetree/docs/protocol.md

 ![Sidetree System Overview](./diagrams/overview-diagram.png)

-Architecturally, a Sidetree network is a network consisting of multiple logical servers (_Sidetree nodes_) executing Sidetree protocol rules, overlaying a blockchain network as illustrated by the above figure.
-Each _Sidetree node_ provides service endpoints to perform _operations_ (e.g. Create, Resolve, Update, Recover, and Deactivate) against _DID Documents_.
-The blockchain consensus mechanism helps serialize Sidetree operations published by different nodes and provide a consistent view of the state of all _DID Documents_ to all Sidetree nodes, without requiring its own consensus layer.
-The Sidetree protocol batches multiple operations in a single file (_chunk file_) and stores the _chunk files_ in a _distributed content-addressable storage (DCAS or CAS)_.
-A reference to the operation batch is then anchored on the blockchain.
-The actual data of all batched operations are stored as one .
-Anyone can run a CAS node without running a Sidetree node to provide redundancy of Sidetree _chunk files_.

 ## Format and Encoding
 * JSON is used as the data encapsulation format.
 * Base64URL encoding is used whenever encoding is needed for binary data or cryptographic consistency.